Meastrix001/brandweb_appTest/README.md

 These are mainly to make it easier for you to find something if you want to know how I did something.
 I generaly dont place comments this much for every single thing.

+during registration, if you add a picture, make sure the string is not too long, this wil cause same random firestore error

 ## full list of things used
 - React
 - Nextjs